What questions should you be asking a prospective DJ for your event?

 - You are hiring more than a button pusher.
 If your DJ starts the conversation talking about technical aspects like "I have this top of the line speaker, and this super cool light," you better watch out.
 Every DJ should have top of the line equipment.
 This is a basic prerequisite to being a great DJ.
 Your DJ should have an outgoing, fun, and pleasant personality.
 Do they find ways to say "Yes", or do they go straight to "No?"
 This person will be interacting with your family, friends, and guests.
 Do they represent you and your interests, or are they in it for themselves?
 You do not need to be best buddies with this person, but you should be able to see becoming friends with this person.

 - Is this a local company?
 How long have they been in business?
 Is this DJ familiar with your city and have a stake in the community?
-Do they have an office that they are willing and excited to meet you at?
 How often can they meet with you?
 Do they have a website that lists their packages and prices for everyone to see, or do they charge their clients based on where the venue is and how much money they think you have?
 Do they have preferred vendors in their industry they are proud to introduce you to for additional services you may not have even thought of?
 How long does a return phone call or email take?
 Ask yourself if this company/person is going to go the extra mile for you based on your first meeting and trust your instincts.
 Is this company/person just trying to make a buck or are they truly going to do everything they can to create a great party for you?

 - Do they get defensive?
 Do they bad mouth their competetion, or worse, previous clients?
 This could be you being spoken of badly to their next prospective customers.
 Do they encourage you to shop around and ask as many questions as you need to be comfortable with making this decision?
 Do they offer to educate you about the industry and answer questions about DJing that you may have?
 How forthcoming are they about their company?
 What is their mission?
 Why are they in business?